sbchengyiwei/Vicky_Blog/Monotone Stack/Monotone Stack.md

 ### 2.1 Next Greater Element

-Q: Given a array nums[], find the next element of each number in this array.
+Q: Given an array nums[], find the next element of each number in this array.

 ```java
 public int[] nextGreaterElement(int[] nums) {